 - a.
-Prior to the release of the solicitation, the Contracting Officer Representative shall coordinate with the Industrial Security Program (ISP), which is part of the Department of Commerce's Office of Security.
-To coordinate with the ISP, the Contracting Officer Representative will complete the Office of Security (OSY) Industrial Security Intake Form and submit the following documents to OSY IndustrialSecurity@doc.gov: - Draft DD Form 254, Contract Security Classification Specification (DD-254): The DD-254 conveys security requirements to contractors when contract performance requires access to CNSI.
+Prior to the release of the solicitation, the Contracting Officer's Representative shall coordinate with the Industrial Security Program (ISP), which is part of the Department of Commerce's Office of Security.
+To coordinate with the ISP, the Contracting Officer's Representative shall submit a draft DD Form 254, Contract Security Classification Specification (DD-254), through the National Industrial Security Program (NISP) Contract Classification System (NCCS)5 in accordance with FAR 4.402(d).
+The DD- 254 conveys security requirements to contractors when contract performance requires access to CNSI.
 Prime contractors also use the DD-254 to convey security requirements to subcontractors that require access to CNSI to perform on a subcontract.
+Note: a contract may not be awarded on the basis of a subcontractor or Joint Venture (JV) member's clearance; the prime contractor (i.e. the prime or the JV itself) must carry the facility clearance for the contract.
+The Contracting Officer's Representative will perform the following steps to submit the draft DD-254 in NCCS: - i.
+Select a member of the ISP as Reviewer within NCCS.
+If unsure who to select, contact the ISP directly by email to osy_industrialsecurity@doc.gov.